 What is inclusive language?

-Inclusive language is language that demonstrates respect for others and promotes the acceptance and value of all people.
+Inclusive language is a language that demonstrates respect for others and promotes the acceptance and value of all people.
 The University of Queensland’s Guide to Using Inclusive Language defines inclusive language as being “free from words, phrases or tones that demean, insult, exclude, stereotype, infantilize or trivialize people on the basis of their membership of a certain group or because of a particular attribute.”
 In the disability community, when the term inclusive language is used, the speaker is commonly referring to person-first language and identity-first language.
 In order to fully comprehend the significance of these two languages though, it is important to understand their bases.

 From the Medical Model to the ADA

-The medical model of disability emerged around the 18th century, defining disability as a series of biologic deficiencies located in the body.
+The medical model of disability emerged around the 18th century, defining disability as a series of biological deficiencies located in the body.
 Previously seen as the result of divine intervention, disability became a medical issue, requiring the services of trained professionals.
 People with disabilities were perceived as patients needing to be cured or fixed.
 At this time, the approved medical terminology for people with disabilities was “feeble-minded” and “mentally retarded.”

 Inspired by the civil rights movement of the 1950s, disability activists saw the opportunity to advocate against the stereotypes ensued by the medical model.
-The activists petitioned alongside other minority groups for equal treatment, equal access and equal opportunities.
+The activists petitioned alongside other minority groups for equal treatment, equal access, and equal opportunities.

 Modeled after the 1964 Civil Rights Act, the Americans with Disabilities Act (ADA) created broad civil rights protection for people with disabilities.
 Signed July 26, 1990, the ADA is the first comprehensive federal law to address the discrimination against Americans with disabilities in the areas of employment, public service, accommodations, and telecommunications.
 The ADA also marks the first use of person-first language in legislation.